dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;Wearing DSA gear is encouraged. :rose:

-&nbsp;&nbsp;&nbsp;&nbsp;Peninsula DSA's multi-week reading group for _What's Left_ will kick off with comradely icebreakers followed by an open-ended discussion of the book's _Introduction_.
+* Peninsula DSA's multi-week reading group for _What's Left_ will kick off with comradely icebreakers followed by an open-ended discussion of the book's _Introduction_.

-Please consider ordering your copy of _What's Left_ from our friendly hosts, Fireside Books & More, by visiting their [Bookshop.org storefront](https://bookshop.org/shop/FiresideRWC) or emailing orders[at]firesiderwc.com
+* Please consider ordering your copy of _What's Left_ from our friendly hosts, Fireside Books & More, by visiting their [Bookshop.org storefront](https://bookshop.org/shop/FiresideRWC) or emailing orders[at]firesiderwc.com

 <h2>Past Reads</h2>